Curious travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

-You can also take a 2 hour guided walking tour of Albaicín if you really want to delve in to the history of this area!
+You can also take a 2 hour guided walking tour of Albaicín if you really want to delve into the history of this area!

 Explore Granada’s Historic Center

 Granada’s old town is stunning, filled with historic architecture that will leave most visitors in a bit of awe.
-We certainly spent many hours just wandering around the streets of the old town, taking in the ambiance and the layers of history that is found basically everywhere you look.
+We certainly spent many hours just wandering around the streets of the old town, taking in the ambiance and the layers of history that are found basically everywhere you look.

-Some of the best sites in the historic center include the Granada Cathedral, the Royal Chapel, the colorful Bib Rambla Square, and Plaza Nueva square.
+Some of the best sites in the historic center include the Granada Cathedral, the Royal Chapel, the colorful Bib Rambla Square, and Plaza Nueva Square.

 Aside from the Alhambra, the stunning Granada Cathedral is one of the top things to see in Granada.
 This cathedral is the very first Renaissance church in Spain but due to the length of time it took to plan and construct it also has Gothic and Baroque characteristics.

 Unlike many cathedrals in Europe, this one is sandwiched in between smaller buildings making it difficult to admire from afar.
-Nonetheless the cathedral stands tall and proud next to its more modest neighbors.
+Nonetheless, the cathedral stands tall and proud next to its more modest neighbors.
 Some unique aspects of the Granada Cathedral include the fact that it consists of five naves rather than the usual three, so the main chapel is circular.

 Additionally, the chapel took over 100 years to build.
 Crazily, however, to this day it stands incomplete.
-Of the two planned towers only one was actually finished.
+Of the two planned towers, only one was actually finished.

 The interior architecture rivals almost any grand cathedral you might visit in Europe and contains a bounty of artwork, sculptures, and other treasures.
 There is a €5.00 entry fee, but if you’re an extremely frugal traveler you can visit the cathedral for free on Sundays if you book a ticket in advance here.